wreimers/pagewatcher/README.md

 - Pagewatcher downloads server-returned HTML; it does not execute JavaScript.
 For a client-rendered page, monitor a stable server endpoint or API instead.
-- One process is configured for one URL and one device token.
-Separate processes and database files can monitor additional URLs or devices.
+- One process is configured for one URL and one APNs token or Pushover recipient.
+  Separate processes and database files can monitor additional URLs or recipients.
-- APNs acceptance does not guarantee delivery.
-Device connectivity, notification permissions, focus settings, and APNs delivery policy still apply.
+- Provider acceptance does not guarantee delivery.
+Device connectivity, notification permissions, focus settings, and provider delivery policy still apply.
 - Treat monitored page content as sensitive if it may appear on the receiving device's lock screen.